 SEO is a new enough field, and online marketing is a new enough experience, that there are lots of people out there preying on the inexperience of innocent businesspeople.
 It’s like the time in the long-ago past when anyone at all could claim to be a dentist and practice on people just by hanging out a sign.

-I know people who call themselves SEOs who believe that you have to resubmit your website to the major search engines every month, that the best way to increase PageRank is to submit fake testimonials to spammy sites, and that it’s impossible to get good rankings without paying for it.
+I know people who call themselves SEOs who believe that you have to resubmit your website to the major search engines every month, that the best way to increase PageRank is to submit fake testimonials to spammy sites, and that it’s impossible to get good rankings without a Google Ads campaign.

 And that’s the honest ones.